dojyorin/deno_simple_ipc/README.md

 - `onMessage` ...
 Callback when a request is received from a client.
 Requires response data to the client as a return value.

 **Notes**
-- Windows is not support.
+- Not yet available for Windows.

 ## `void listenUdsBroadcast(ch, onMessage)`
 - `ch` ...
 Communication channel string.
 - `onMessage` ...
 Callback when a request is received from a client.

 **Notes**
-- Windows is not support.
+- Not yet available for Windows.

 ## `postUdsRequest(ch, data)`
 - `ch` ...
 Communication channel string.